DevSilv/DevSilv.github.io/_drafts/how-readers-learn-through-articles.md

 Lastly, **please be aware that I am not an expert in the process of learning nor in writing articles.** I might have made typos, mistakes and errors describing the subject (although I tried not to make any).

-## Assumptions
+## Preface

-An "article" is a type of written work as defined in [Wikipedia's article about article in publishing](https://en.wikipedia.org/wiki/Article_(publishing)).
+In the article, the term "article" is understood as a type of written work – as defined in [Wikipedia's article about article in the area of publishing](https://en.wikipedia.org/wiki/Article_(publishing)).
 Nonetheless, it is not excluded that the described things may be referred to other types of written works, in this or that way.

 ## The things